earlywarningtoolbox/spatial_warnings/cran-comments.md

 This package was tested using the following environments:

- * rhub service using the following platforms:
-     Fedora Linux, R-devel, clang, gfortran
-     Ubuntu Linux 16.04 LTS, R-release, GCC
-     Windows Server 2008 R2 SP1, R-devel, 32/64 bit

- * Travis-ci (Ubuntu 16.04, R release () and devel (2020-05-13 r78449) ):
+ * Travis-ci (Ubuntu 16.04, R release (4.0.2) and devel (2021-05-17 r80314) ):
      https://travis-ci.org/spatial-ews/spatialwarnings

- X local linux computer, with and without valgrind (Arch Linux as of
+ * local linux computer (Arch Linux as of 2021-05-18, R 4.0.5)
-     2020-05-13, R 4.0.0)

- * win builder service (R 3.6.3, R 4.0.0, R devel 2020-05-11 r78411)
+ * win builder service (R release as of 2021-05-19)

- X Solaris x86 (Solaris 10 in local virtual machine, with manually-installed
-     R 4.0.0 and GNU gsl 2.6).
+ * Solaris x86 (Solaris 10 in local virtual machine, with manually-installed R 4.0.0 and GNU gsl 2.6).

 ## R CMD check results

-No ERRORs nor WARNINGs arose during testing on the above platforms.
-We removed the unused dependency 'tidyr', which was the cause of a NOTE on CRAN.
+No relevant ERRORs nor WARNINGs arose during testing on the above platforms.
+We removed the unused dependency 'tidyr', which was the cause of an occasional NOTE on CRAN.

-Several remaining NOTEs occurred:
+One remaining NOTE occurred:

-On platforms Windows Server 2008 R2 SP1, R devel (rhub) and Ubuntu Linux 16.04 LTS, R-release (rhub), the following NOTE was produced, which I believe is a false positive:

- * Found the following files/directories:
-   'examples_i386' 'examples_x64' 'spatialwarnings-Ex_i386.Rout'
-   'spatialwarnings-Ex_x64.Rout' 'tests_i386' 'tests_x64'

 The package size is sometimes reported as exceeding 1Mb (Solaris & Linux), probably due to the use of Rcpp: